 Our Building Economic Self-Sufficiency services include:

-A Women’s Counsellor is a new addition to the BESS team.
+A Women’s Counsellor was an important addition to the BESS team.
 The Women’s Counsellor helps facilitate healing from psychological trauma resulting from intimate partner violence.
 The trauma impacts all aspects of their lives and can have severe effects on employability.
 The Counsellor works one on one with clients to provide informal, supportive counselling to address some of the barriers that are coming between a survivor and their goals.

 At the core of the BESS Program are employment services for clients who are considering going back to work.
 The Employment Counsellor assists clients with their job search goals, their résumé writing and interview skills, and helps clients to gain meaningful employment while assessing and supporting their readiness to work.
 When our clients are work ready, they are supported by our Job Developer who is connected to current and potential employers and advocates for clients while also preparing clients to be successful in gaining and maintaining meaningful employment.

 If you are interested in becoming an employment partner, please contact 416-924-1411 ext.
 229